-- To understand the terms and conditions of insurance sector in India - To provide strong focus and develop research skill in the Insurance sector
+- Create knowledge among the students about the dynamics of insurance sector in India. - Develop research skill in the Insurance sector

-On completion of the course, students can be able to:
+After completion of the course, students can be able to:

 - Evaluate the growth and Development of Insurance Business. - Understand the working and functioning of the Insurance Sector. - Study the inter-relationship between Insurance & Risk Management.